magecliff96/ATARS/README.md

 This repository contains the source code for benchmarking **state-of-the-art models** in atomic activity recognition and segmentation tasks.
 The dataset can be downloaded here:[placeholder]
+A video of our presentation can be found here: https://youtu.be/981SFCLeKQc

 ## Features
 - **Top-down UAV perspective**: Unlike traditional egocentric datasets, ATARS captures full-scene traffic dynamics.